ltl3A87/starter-academic/content/home/experience.md

   location = "Hong Kong"
   date_start = "2020-08-03"
   date_end = ""
-  description = """Under the supervision from Professor Raymond, Wong, we propose two movel models: HetGCN and HetGNN-att based on heterogeneous graph neural network to fuse context-based method and social-content based method to predict whether a post from Twitter or Weibo is fake or not.
-Our models improve the performance on this task by approximately 4% compared to the previous baselines.
+  description = """Under the supervision from Professor Raymond, Wong, we propose two novel models: HetGCN and HetGNN-att based on heterogeneous graph neural network to fuse context-based method and social-content based method to predict whether a post from Twitter or Weibo is fake or not.
+Our models improve the performance on fake news detection task by approximately 4% compared to the previous baselines.
 And we want to further boost the explainability of our model to make everyone understand the apparent patterns of fakenews on social network.

   We are going to submit a paper to ICDM in June.
   """